"What is this encyclopedia about?

 "In contrast to ourselves, animal behaviour is mechanical, driven by the dictates of nature and immune to the processes of reflective cognition that we take for granted.
 It is a black, silent existence that is not conscious of its own processes or, at the very most, a dark murky experience that does not compare with our own."

-Stuart Derbyshire.
+For as Voltaire points out: Stuart Derbyshire.
 In: Animal Experimentation: good or bad?
 Gilland T et al. 2002:47.

 "If we believe absurdities, we shall commit atrocities."